DentSimconfidence. performance. preparation.

 What is involved in calibrating the DentSim units?

-So what has to be done to check the manufacture calibration ( pre-calibration)
+What has to be done to check the manufacture calibration ( pre-calibration)

-Dimensions of certain DentSim preparations vary from the ideal procedures that are taught in our school?
+Do Dimensions of certain DentSim preparations vary from the ideal procedures that are taught in our school?

 DentSim Lab practice differs in that the target prep geometry is used as a vehicle to teach discrete skills that are both cognitive and psycho-motor.
 DentSim practice enables the student to acquire the foundational skills of a proper mental image of the tooth, proper handpiece positioning, drilling-to-depth, self-assessment capability and forward reasoning.
 Evaluation parameters provide skill-specific graphical and digital feedback on wall angle, handpiece position, outline shape and floor depth.
 Self-analysis of feedback on the individual components of the preparation self-develops the micro-skills necessary to deploy those skills in the clinic.
 Of course, DentSim also provides feedback on the shape that is drilled.